Vitellogenin: Evolution

-Vertebrates started off with a single copy of the vitellogenin gene, and the bird-mammalian and amphilian lineages each experienced duplications that gave rise to the modern genes.
+Vertebrates started off with a single copy of the vitellogenin gene, and the bird-mammalian and amphibian lineages each experienced duplications that gave rise to the modern genes.
 With the exception of monotremes, mammals have all their vitellogenin genes turned into pseudogenes, although the region syntenic to bird VIT1-VIT2-VIT3 can still be found and aligned.
 In monotremes just one of the genes remained functional.